kozlovv529/kozlov-rails-subscription/README.md

   include Pay::Billable
 end
 ```

-**To see how to use Stripe Elements JS & Devise, [click here](https://github.com/jasoncharnes/pay/wiki/Using-Stripe-Elements-and-Devise).**

 To sync over customer names, your Billable model should respond to
 `first_name` and `last_name` methods.
 We'll sync these over to your